tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 open issue whether they will be certificates or not. ]]

 [[ Ed. - This document is framed as a single solution, because it would be best for the WG to ultimately settle on one solution to this problem.
-However, to facilitate discussion, we outline several possible options for how sub-certificate can be realized (see {{sub-certificates}}).
+However, to facilitate discussion, we outline several possible options for how credential can be realized.
 Once the WG agrees on an overall approach, this draft will be revised to provide more details of that approach. ]]

 # Solution Overview